bemasc/risav/draft-xu-risav.md

 ## Tunnel Mode

 In tunnel mode, a RISAV sender ASBR wraps each outgoing packet in an ESP payload ({{RFC4303}}) and sends it as directed by the corresponding SA.
 This may require the ASBR to set the Contact IP as the source address, even if it would not otherwise send packets from that address.
-(See also "Anycast", {reliability}).
+(See also "Anycast", {{reliability}}).

 Tunnel mode imposes a space overhead of 73 octets in IPv6.